mimvoid/hellwal/README.md

 ## Building

-Clone git repo, run make command and you are ready to go! - you just need C compiler and gnumake!
+Clone git repo, run make command and you are ready to go! - you just need a C compiler and gnumake!

 ```sh
 git clone https://github.com/danihek/hellwal && cd hellwal && make